Health Is Wealth: 17 Best Health Tips For Women

 8. Maintain Good Hygiene

-It is important to maintain good overall hygiene to prevent infections.
+It is important to maintain good overall hygiene to help in the prevention of infections.
 Always use hand sanitizers or soap to wash your hands before preparing or having meals (20).

 9. Exercise

 Exercise is a must.
 Aerobic workouts, like walking or jogging, can help regulate your heart rate, giving you more energy throughout the day.
-Physical exercise is an effective way to boost your health and keep your energy flowing at optimum levels.
+The benefits of physical exercise are numerous, as it is an effective way to boost your health and fitness and keep your energy flowing at optimum levels.
 Doing at least 30 minutes of exercise per day is enough to keep you healthy in the long run (21).
+You can also indulge in strength training exercises to increase stamina.

 Several studies have also linked physical activity to longevity and a reduced risk of mortality and morbidity (22).